agermanidis/livepython/README.md

 ##### NOTE: Livepython is alpha software.
 It doesn't handle a lot of edge cases and features may change.

 Livepython is a desktop app that lets you visually trace, in real-time, the execution of a Python program.
 In addition, it can track changes in global and local variables as your program is running.
-Livepython meant to give you a quick grasp of a program's execution flow.
+Livepython is meant to give you a quick grasp of a program's execution flow.
 It's less messy than sprinkling print statements throughout your code and simpler to use than debuggers/profilers.

 Livepython can be launched from the command-line as easily as: